mageeca/GROUP2_DATS6101_MIDTERM_PROJECT/README.md

 We plotted the data over the entirety of the time and generated interesting insights.
 We have streamlined the data through relevant and sensible graphical representations, which help any human being make sense of the socio-economic factors and their effect on the happiness of the individuals.

-To perform the analysis and present the analyzed data, the following ** Languages, tools, and formats ** were used: **R language, R studio, an R Markdown file, and Microsoft Power Point.**
+To perform the analysis and present the analyzed data, the following **languages, tools, and formats** were used: **R language, R studio, R Markdown, and Microsoft Power Point.**

 Please navigate to the root of the project directory in order to dive deeper into the finer details of the complete implementation.